sgtdi/vai/README.md

 Here are some practical examples of how to use `vai` from the command line.

 **1. Basic Go hot reload**
-The most common use case. `vai` will monitor all `.go` files, `go.mod`, and `go.sum` in the current directory and restart the application on any change.
+The most common use case. `Vai` will monitor all `.go` files, `go.mod`, and `go.sum` in the current directory and restart the application on any change.

 ```sh
 vai go run .